basecamp/bc3-api/sections/uploads.md

 Create an upload
 ----------------

-* `POST /buckets/1/vaults/2/uploads.json` creates an upload in the Basecamp with ID `1` and under the vault with an ID of `2`.
+* `POST /buckets/1/vaults/2/uploads.json` creates an upload in the project with ID `1` and under the vault with an ID of `2`.

 **Required parameters**: `attachable_sgid` for an uploaded attachment.
 See the [Create an attachment][attachments] endpoint for more info on uploading attachments.